MbolotSuse/rancher-token-revoker/README.md

 - `make`, for when you want to re-build the application.
 The application can then be run with `./bin/manager`
 - `make install`, for when you need to install the relevant crds into the cluster before running the application.
 - `make manifests`, for when you make a change to the crds and need to re-generate their definitions

+## Docs

+See the `docs` directory for detailed docs on various features (such as setting up private repo authentication).